 You’ll gain a good understanding of the selection and application of information elicitation methods, tools and techniques which are appropriate to the information required and the sources available.
 Examples could include: focus groups and surveys/questionnaires.

 You'll be familiar with organisational structures; their mission, objectives, strategies and tactics adopted by organisations; measures of performance such as critical success factors and key performance indicators; organisational cultures and cultural dimensions.

-Soft skills are a key component of your continued professional development and success as a BA.
+Soft skills are a key component of your continued professional development and success as a business analyst.
 BCS offers a comprehensive suite of materials to members to support professionals in the development of their soft skills.